openebs/website/docs/main/user-guides/migration/migration-using-pv-migrate.md

 ## Migration from cStor to Replicated

 :::info
-The following steps are an example about migrating from legacy storage to latest storage solution.
-You can also migrate OpenEBS Jiva to OpenEBS Replicated using the steps below.
+The following example describes the steps to migrate data from legacy OpenEBS CStor storage to OpenEBS Replicated (f.k.a Mayastor) storage.
+Legacy OpenEBS Jiva storage users can also use the below steps to migrate to OpenEBS Replicated.
 :::

 ### Assumptions